mapup/toll-for-route-from-mapping-service-esri-arcgis-maps/php/README.md

 ```

 ### Note:
-You should see full path as series of coordinates which we are storing in `$points`, we convert it to
+* You should see full path as series of coordinates which we are storing in `$points`, we convert it to
 `polyline`
+* Code to get the `polyline` can be found at https://github.com/emcconville/google-map-polyline-encoding-tool

 ```php